Announce Havertz! Champions League qualification allows Chelsea to move into overdrive | Goal.com

 It was a little poetic that it was Mason Mount - the player with whom Havertz will be battling for a starting role - that dragged Chelsea over the line.

-Arguably the poster boy for Lampard's youth project at Chelsea, Mount typifies the type of footballer the Blues boss wants to work with with his desire, energy and a ability to provide magic in the final third.
+Arguably the poster boy for Lampard's youth project at Chelsea, Mount typifies the type of footballer the Blues boss wants to work due to his desire, energy and ability to provide magic in the final third.

 Those goals will be worth £50m ($64m) to Chelsea's cause, and it is money Roman Abramovich will not be afraid of spending this summer, regardless of the impact of Covid-19 on the transfer market.